 If you are concerned about an unplanned pregnancy, time is critical.

-• Emergency Contraception (EC): Options like the morning-after pill (e.g., Plan B, ella) are most effective when taken as soon as possible after unprotected sex.
+- Emergency Contraception (EC): Options such as emergency contraception pills work best when used as soon as possible after intercourse where no contraception was used.
 A copper IUD is another highly effective form of emergency contraception.

 If You Are Trying to Conceive: